travelpayouts/slate/source/includes/_stathotelsdata.md

 ### Request parameters

-* **h + hotel-Id** - letter h + Hotel identifier (from static/hotels.json).
+* **h + hotel-Id** - letter h + Hotel identifier (from static/hotels.json)
-* **group-id** - ID room type (from static/hotels.json and internalTypeId of the search for an answer).
+* **group-id** - ID room type (from static/hotels.json and internalTypeId of the search for an answer)
-* **first_width** - width of the first photo in the sprite.
+* **first_width** - width of the first photo in the sprite
 * **photos_count-1** - number of photos of the room type minus one (from the static/hotels.json).
-For example, if the answer is that photographs of this type have four pieces, it indicates three instead of this parameter.
+For example, if the answer is that photographs of this type have four pieces, it indicates three instead of this parameter
-* **rest_photos_width** - width of the rest of the photos in the sprite.
+* **rest_photos_width** - width of the rest of the photos in the sprite
 * **auto** - our system checks whether a user's browser can accommodate the WebP image format.
 If yes, the server will provide a WebP image format.
-If not, the image will be in JPEG format.
+If not, the image will be in JPEG format

 ### Additional information